Barbara Eden: I Dream of Jeannie

-In 1965, producer Sidney Sheldon signed Eden to star in his upcoming fantasy sitcom I Dream of Jeannie for NBC.
-After various brunette starlets and beauty queens unsuccessfully tried out for the role, Eden was approached by Sheldon, who had seen her in The Brass Bottle and had received numerous recommendations for Eden from various colleagues.
+In 1965, producer Sidney Sheldon signed Eden to star in his then-upcoming fantasy sitcom I Dream of Jeannie for NBC.
+After various brunette starlets and beauty queens had unsuccessfully tried out for the role, Eden was approached by Sheldon, who had seen her in The Brass Bottle and had received numerous recommendations for Eden from various colleagues.
 Eden played Jeannie, a beautiful genie set free from her bottle by astronaut and United States Air Force Captain (later Major) Anthony "Tony" Nelson, played by Larry Hagman.

 Eden played this role for five years and 139 episodes.
-Additionally in eight episodes, Eden donned a brunette wig to portray Jeannie's evil sister (also Jeannie) who lusts after Tony Nelson, and in two episodes played Jeannie's hapless mother.

-Later career
+Musicals and 1970s TV movies

+Eden starred in such musical comedies as Nite Club Confidential (playing the role of Kay Goodman, in 1996), The Sound of Music, Annie Get Your Gun, South Pacific with Robert Goulet, The Pajama Game with John Raitt, and Gentlemen Prefer Blondes playing Lorelei Lee.
+She played Lalune in a TV adaptation of Kismet (1967).
+From April through September 1984, she starred in the national production of Woman of the Year, playing the role of Tess Harding Craig.
+She has been a musical guest star in many variety television shows, including 21 Bob Hope specials, The Carol Burnett Show, The Jonathan Winters Show, The Jerry Lewis Show, This Is Tom Jones, Tony Orlando and Dawn, and Donny and Marie.
+She released an album titled Miss Barbara Eden in 1967 on Dot Records.
+She also had long-running stints headlining in Las Vegas.

 After Jeannie, Eden starred in an unaired pilot, The Barbara Eden Show, and another pilot, The Toy Game.
-Her first TV movie was called The Feminist and the Fuzz.
+Her first TV movie was called The Feminist and the Fuzz (1971).
 Although she is best known for comedy, most of these films were dramas, as when she starred opposite her Jeannie co-star Larry Hagman in A Howling in the Woods (1971).
 In The Stranger Within (1974), Eden played housewife Ann Collins, a woman impregnated by extraterrestrials.
 Later, Eden played a policewoman-turned-private detective investigating the disappearance of a missing heiress, in the critically acclaimed TV movie Stonestreet: Who Killed the Centerfold Model?
 (1977).
 She starred in and co-produced, with her own production company (MI-Bar Productions), the NBC-TV romantic comedy movie The Secret Life of Kathy McCormick (1988).
 She also starred in and produced the romantic comedy TV movie Opposites Attract (1990), co-starring John Forsythe.